amisepa/iEEGLAB/README.md

 # iEEGLAB
 EEGLAB plugin for analyzing intracranial EEG (iEEG) data.

-Adapted from work by Dora Hermes.
+A lot of the code and algorithms implemented were adapted from work by Dora Hermes and the Multimodal Neuroimaging Lab (https://github.com/MultimodalNeuroimagingLab).
 Please cite the following references when using this plugin:
+[to update]

 ## Requirements

 - MATLAB
-- EEGLAB
+- EEGLAB (installed and path added to MATLAB)
-- Mac Os: Xcode
+- Vistasoft (for visualizations; cloned/downloaded and path added to MATLAB): https://github.com/vistalab/vistasoft.git
+- Data importation plugins (depends on the data format; e.g., .mefd, .edf, .vhdr, etc.)

 MACOS: